Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Jovahna Aguilar about 1 month ago
+Jovahna Aguilar 3 months ago

 This ordinance is unjust and inhumane.
 Criminalizing persons who are unhoused without ensuring there is enough housing, shelters, and beds is inhumane.
 This ordinance is extremely ineffective as it does not even touch the root of the problems surrounding homelessness.
 Homelessness can arise from a number of issues such as housing shortage, disabilities preventing persons from working, and substance abuse & addiction.
 This city has failed to address these issues before criminalizing those who are unhoused.
 Not only has the city not addressed the underlying issues that cause homelessness, this ordinance will be ineffective on its face.
 The irony of imposing a fine up to $1000 to someone who is unhoused?
 Imprisoning them up to a year?
 And also imposing payments for the actual costs of transporting and storing property of the "violator"?
 These unhoused persons don't have the finances to house themselves or provide themselves with the essential necessities, yet imposing unnecessary fines will absolve the homelessness crisis in Fresno?
 The City and Council members are neglecting to see that this ordinance will snowball into a bigger financial burden for taxpayers.
 Imprisoning the unhoused will overcrowd not only the jail, but the courts as well.